 Besides the increased consumption this skin promotes (leading to a boost in ad revenue), it provides a very positive user experience, giving users a clear understanding of their options and promoting control over their experience.
 Couple that with the seamless appearance of the unit, thanks to Primis’ endless design customization abilities, and the result is a user that will happily come back to the site.

 While the clean design is lacking many of the video discovery benefits that the other skins provide, some publishers occasionally decide to use them.
 It is most commonly used when a publisher wants to promote a specific video on a given article or a video that promotes one of the other sections of the publisher’s website.

 The most important feature to use in any design you choose, collapsibility (sticky mode) leaves the docking placement on-page and in view as the user scrolls on.
 While there are many ways that this feature is important for publishers, the main benefits are much higher consumption and viewability rates.
 These are the two factors that have the most impact on the resulting ad revenue.
 While it gives a better flow to the user content experience there are many factors to consider: where to place it (right/left/top/bottom), the x button placement, the float animation, size, and many more.

 Not A One-Size-Fits-All

-The purpose of this guide is not to tell all publishers to use a certain video layout.
+The purpose of this guide is not to tell all publishers to use a certain video skins.
 It really depends on the publisher’s unique needs and their audience’s preferences.
 With all the detailed reporting we have, it is super easy to A/B test and discover the unit that serves you and your users the best.
 The shared knowledge of a publisher who is the authority on their audience and website, together with the video experience Primis’s Publisher Success Managers bring to the table has really proven itself.
 Talk to your Publisher Success Manager today!